Devolutions/doc/docs/content/en/rdm/commands/tools/generators/certificate.md

 ---
 eleventyComputed:
   title: Certificate generator
   description: The Certificate Generator allows you to create a self signed certificate which is an identity certificate that is signed by the same entity whose identity is certified.
 ---
+{% tabs %}
+{% tabItem "Windows" %}
 The ***Certificate Generator*** allows you to create a self signed certificate which is an identity certificate that is signed by the same entity whose identity is certified.

 ## Settings